-Applications for awards, supporting documentation such as transcripts and letters of reference, and responses to applications shall be held by the academic division or by the Office of Admissions and Awards in accordance with the Governing Council’s Policy on Access to Student Academic Records.
+Applications for awards, supporting documentation such as transcripts and letters of reference, and responses to applications shall be held by the academic division or by the University Registrar's Office in accordance with the Governing Council’s Policy on Access to Student Academic Records.
 That policy will also govern the information provided to donors concerning award recipients.

 9. Outside Awards

 The University may provide assistance to external agencies offering awards where to do so may potentially benefit students at the University.
 Requests will normally be evaluated by analogy to section 3 of this policy; however, it is recognized that, in order to meet their particular objectives, special-interest groups may impose restrictions on awards which the University itself would not accept.
 Such requests shall be considered individually by the University Registrar, on the basis of the type and purpose of the restriction and the potential benefit or detriment to students and to the University.

 For administrative details concerning monetary values and payment procedures for awards, please contact the University Registrar’s Office at 416-978-2190.